WAVI-ice-sheet-model/WAVI-website/docs/index.md

     ---

-    Get your input data into shape for use with WAVI.
+    Get your input data into shape for use with `WAVI.jl`.

     [:octicons-arrow-right-24: Yes please](#)